LinuxAtDuke/Intro-To-Linux/README.md

 *Useful Flags:*

     -y    Displays contents side by size and points out differences.
-    -u    Displays "unified" differences (differences surrounded by context, and denoted by a "+" or "-" at the start of the line.
+    -u    Displays "unified" differences (differences surrounded by context, and denoted by a "+" or "-" at the start of the line).
     -q    Only displays that they are differently quickly.
     -b    Ignore extra lines or whitespace.